inmos-obvi/inmos-obvi.github.io/content/pages/code-of-conduct/_index.md

 _____

 #### Purpose of document
-- A code of conduct is a statement of understanding among ourselves about expectations of behavior and values, and as an external statement, reflects our commitments to the community.
+- A code of conduct (CoC) is a statement of understanding among ourselves about expectations of behavior and values, and as an external statement, reflects our commitments to the community.

-- This code of conduct applies to all members of M²LInES without exception.
-We also expect external collaborators to comply with this code when interacting with M²LInES, and we extend guidelines (such as inclusion for authorship) to external collaborators.
+- This CoC applies to all members of the InMOS project.
+We also expect external collaborators to comply with this code when interacting with InMOS, and we extend guidelines (such as inclusion for authorship) to external collaborators.

-- Key aspects of this document: Inclusivity, professionalism and conduct, unethical and/or unacceptable behavior, authorship, scientific integrity, and conflicts of interest.
+- Key aspects of this document: Inclusivity, professionalism and conduct, team meetings, unacceptable behavior, authorship, scientific integrity, and conflict of interest.

-- Management committee (Laure, Johanna, Alistair, Carlos, Ryan) will deal with any issues arising:
+- Management committee (or MC, Tim, Qian, Laure Z, Ralph) will deal with any issues arising.

+- This CoC serves as a living document and will be updated as needed.

 #### Inclusivity

-- Enjoyable, high-quality research can only be conducted when you **feel safe, secure, and supported**.
-All group members are thus dedicated to a **harassment-free experience for everyone, regardless of gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, and/or religion [^1] (or lack thereof), family status or socio-economic status**.
-The group members also recognize that some of those biases can be unconscious and creep into different aspects of Academic life and research, such as meetings, publications, citations, hiring, etc. Members should strive to consciously combat those biases and bring awareness to others.
+- Enjoyable, high-quality research can only be conducted when we feel safe, secure, and supported.
+All group members are thus dedicated to a harassment-free experience for everyone, regardless of our personal characteristics and differences.
+The team recognizes that biases can be unconscious and creep into different aspects of academic life and research, such as meetings, publications, citations, hiring, etc. We will strive to consciously combat those biases and bring awareness to others.

-- **Obligations to the M²LInES group**: We're on the same team.
+- **Obligations to the InMOS project team**: We're on the same team.
 Help each other, especially those junior to you even if not directly working for you.

 - Be aware of, and address your positionality, power, privileges, and values.

-- Early career researchers (ECRs) face additional challenges, having to navigate their career path in addition to performing their work.
+- Early career researchers (ECRs, or junior scientists) face additional challenges, having to navigate their career path in addition to performing their work.
 This additional uncertainty in their career can lead to added stress and possible burnout.
-If anything is placing undue stress or preventing ECRs from performing at their potential, they are encouraged to discuss with their group lead or with any other mentors they feel most comfortable.
+If anything is placing overwhelming stress or preventing ECRs from performing at their potential, they are encouraged to discuss with their group lead or with any other mentors they feel most comfortable with.
 Sharing these issues can reduce stress and help others be accommodating towards their needs, and the team may be able to assist.

-- The M²LInES team follows the principle that the whole is greater than the sum of its parts.
+- The InMOS team follows the principle that the whole is greater than the sum of its parts.
 As such all members are encouraged to communicate openly and frequently about their research, activities and the obstacles they might encounter along the way.

 #### Professionalism and conduct

-- Be **respectful in all interactions**, communications, and actions.
+- Be respectful in all interactions, communications, and actions.

-- Take care of your **choice of medium for communicating sensitive matters**.
+- Take care of your **choice of medium for communicating sensitive matters** (e.g., confidentiality, privacy, and the ethical handling of information and resources at the personal, institutional and national level).

-- English is the official language during meetings, group interactions and communications.
+- English is the official language during meetings, team interactions and communications.

 - Make a point in learning people’s names and how to pronounce them correctly.